trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/user4.png

 This screen has 2 columns:

-**Members:** indicates if the highlighted group contains any user accounts.
+**Members:** Indicates if the highlighted group contains any user accounts.

-**Available:** shows all of the system and user accounts on the system in alphabetical order.
+**Available:** Shows all of the system and user accounts on the system in alphabetical order.

-To add an account to a group, highlight the group name, then highlight the account name in the "Available" column.
-Click the left arrow and the selected account will appear in the "Members" column.
-You should only add user accounts to groups that you create yourself or when an application's installation instructions indicate that an account needs to be added to a group.
+To add an account to a group, highlight the group name, then highlight the account name in the :guilabel:`Available` column.
+Click the left arrow and the selected account will appear in the :guilabel:`Members` column.
+You should only add user accounts to groups you create yourself or when an application's installation instructions indicate an account needs to be added to a group.

 .. note:: If you add a user to the *operator* group, they will have permission to use commands requiring administrative access and will be prompted for their own password when administrative access is required.
-If you add a user to the *wheel* group, they will be granted access to the :command:`su` command and will be prompted for the superuser password whenever they use that command.
+If you add a user to the *wheel* group, they will be granted access to the :command:`su` command and will be prompted for the superuser password whenever they use the command.

-To view all of the groups on the system, click "Advanced".
+To view all of the groups on the system, click :guilabel:`Advanced`.

 .. index:: sysadm, life preserver
 .. _Life Preserver: